BillyDoesDev/MATLAB-stuff/README.md

 In this experiment, we take a look at the Sobel filter for edge detection.
 In the simplest terms, the algorithm works by running a 3x3 matrix (known as the kernel) over all the pixels in the image (which must be in grayscale).
 At every iteration, we measure the change in the gradient of the pixels that fall within this 3x3 kernel.
 The greater the change in pixel intensity, the more significant the edge there is.

 The operator uses two 3×3 kernels which are convolved with the original image to calculate approximations of the derivatives – one for horizontal changes, and one for vertical.
-If we define A as the source image, and Gx and Gy are two images which at each point contain the horizontal and vertical derivative approximations respectively, the computations are as follows:
+If we define A as the source image, and $G_{x}$ and $G_{y}$ are two images which at each point contain the horizontal and vertical derivative approximations respectively, the computations are as follows:

 $${G} _{x}={
     \begin{bmatrix}